 Uniting Evangelicals to Bless Canada in the Name of Jesus.

 EFC affiliates include denominations, ministry organizations, post-secondary educational institutions and individual congregations, who uphold a common statement of faith and organizational “objects” (goals).
-The EFC also has more than 15,000 supporting individuals.
+The EFC also has thousands of supporting individuals.

 Here are some quick intro materials:

 The Evangelical Fellowship of Canada is governed by an independent board of directors who set organizational direction.
 The EFC’s organizational end statement is: “Uniting Evangelicals to Bless Canada in the Name of Jesus.”